qkzk/fm/development.md

   - [x] event: linked to an Action, same name
   - [x] exec: linked to an executable mode, same name
   - [x] every helper should be moved outside the struct
 - [x] FIX: impossible to compile on MacOs since to `sysinfo::Disk` only implement `PartialEq` on linux.
       Can't test MacOs compilation since I don't own a mac...
 - [x] FIX: incompatible config files between versions crashes the app.
 - [x] FIX: Help string susbtitution aren't aligned properly

+## Current dev

+### Version 0.1.22

+- [ ] FIX: copying 0 bytes crash progress bar thread
+- [ ] FIX: marks jump reset the position of every tab.
+It should only reset itself

 ## TODO